-Evaluation of students serves to identify strengths and deficiencies and, when necessary, to develop a remediation or action plan.
-For students in the clinical sequence, receiving a passing grade in a clinical course does not necessarily allow the student to proceed within the clinical sequence.
 Clinical performance, academic performance, and general personal deportment are all factors considered in the SQE.
-M.S. degree students are evaluated in interpersonal and academic levels only.
-Faculty rate students on Academic, Clinical, & Interpersonal areas; staff evaluate Interpersonal skills only.
+Master of Science students are evaluated in interpersonal and academic levels only.
+Faculty rate students on Academic, Clinical, and Interpersonal areas; staff evaluate Interpersonal skills only.
 Students' performance is assessed in the classroom and in other settings, both formal and informal, including observations from faculty and staff, the student's advisor, and clinical supervisors where applicable.

-Faculty and staff rate the students at the following categories and levels:
+Each semester, faculty and staff rate the students on the following categories and levels:

-- Exceeds Expectations (Special Commendations) - Meets Expectations - Meets Expectations with Emerging Concerns (3 levels within this category) - Level 1 Meeting Expectations with Slight Concern - Level 2 Meeting Expectations with Mild Concern - Level 3 Meeting Expectations with Moderate Concern - Does Not Meet Expectations with Significant Concern (2 levels within this category) - Level 4 Not Meeting Expectations with Serious Concerns - Level 5 Not Meeting Expectations with Extreme Concerns
+- Exceeds Expectations (Special Commendations) - Meets Expectations - Meets Expectations with Concern - Level 1 Meeting Expectations with Slight Concerns - Level 2 Meeting Expectations with Moderate Concerns - Does Not Meet Expectations with Significant Concern - Level 3 Not Meeting Expectations with Significant Concerns

-If a faculty reports an emerging concern, (concern rating of 1, 2, or 3), they are asked to provide specific behavioral instances or patterns of student behavior that warrants their concern.
-If faculty reports a serious or extreme concern about a student (concern rating of 4 or 5), they complete a Student Concern Report to provide more detailed information.
+If a faculty reports a slight or moderate concern (rating of 1 or 2), they are asked to provide specific behavioral instances or patterns of student behavior that warrant their concern.
+If faculty reports a significant concern about a student (rating of 3), they complete a Student Concern Report to provide more detailed information.

-The master database and students' SQE statuses are reviewed by the SQE committee and a determination is made as to those students whose status warrants further review by Academic Affairs Committee (AAC).
-The SQE Committee includes representatives from Clinical Affairs, Student Affairs and Academic Affairs.
-The choice to further evaluate a student of concern is based upon, but not limited to, evaluations from the Clinical Affairs Committee regarding the student's clinical performance, observations of the student's advisor, faculty, and feedback from site supervisors where applicable.
+Each semester, the faculty's ratings and comments for each student are reviewed by the SQE Committee and a determination is made as to those students whose status warrants further review by the faculty (Academic Affairs Committee: AAC).
+The SQE Committee includes representatives from Clinical Affairs, Student Affairs, and Academic Affairs.
+The choice to further evaluate a student of concern is based upon, but not limited to, evaluations from the Clinical Affairs Committee regarding the student's clinical performance, observations by the student's advisor, and feedback from faculty and site supervisors where applicable, and whether or not the problematic behavior is an observed pattern.
+Clinical performance, academic performance, and general personal deportment are all factors considered in the Student Qualifying Evaluation.